 The Fourth Amendment of both the United States and Colorado constitutions (U.S. Const. amend.
 IV; Colo.
 Const. art.
 II, § 7) require Probable Cause before conducting a warrantless search of a vehicle stopped for a traffic matter.

 We all have a constitutional right to be free from unreasonable searches and seizures.
 The constitution mandates that EVERY warrantless search is presumptively unreasonable and therefore unconstitutional ” unless it can supported by probable cause and falls within a narrow list of defined exceptions to the warrant requirement.

-One of those narrowly defined exceptions is called the Automobile Exception, which:
+One of those narrowly defined exceptions is called

 “allows police officers to conduct a warrantless search of an automobile if they have probable cause to believe that the automobile contains evidence of a crime.”